 AT&T Inc. and Lucent Technologies, Inc. are jointly responsible for indemnifying NCR for a portion of amounts incurred by NCR for the Fox River matter over a certain threshold.
 NCR's estimate of what AT&T and Lucent will pay under the indemnity is recorded as a long-term receivable of \$8 million and is deducted in determining the net amount discussed above.
-In 2005, AT&T Corp. merged with SBC Communications Corp., and the resulting entity is named AT&T Inc. NCR does not expect that the AT&T and SBC merger will have an impact on AT&T's indemnification obligation to NCR.

 NCR has reached settlement agreements with two of its principal insurance carriers for settlements in a combined total of approximately \$29 million.
-Of this, \$1 million was paid in 2005, and \$19 million was recorded as a receivable at the end of 2005 (\$15 million was paid in the second quarter of 2006 as discussed above).
+Of this, \$1 million was paid in 2005, \$15 million was paid in the second quarter of 2006, and \$4 million was paid in the third quarter of 2006.
 The other \$9 million is subject to competing claims by another party.
 NCR and the other party have agreed that these funds will be used for Fox River costs and will be shared on an agreed upon basis (subject to reallocation at a later date).
 NCR's agreed upon share of the \$9 million is expected to be \$4 million.

 It is difficult to estimate the future financial impact of environmental laws, including potential liabilities.
 NCR records environmental provisions when it is probable that a liability has been incurred and the amount or range of the liability is reasonably estimable.
 Provisions for estimated losses from environmental restoration and remediation are, depending on the site, based primarily on internal and third-party environmental studies (except for the Fox River site, where the estimated clean-up costs and natural resource damages are estimated as described above), estimates as to the number and participation level of any other PRPs, the extent of the contamination, and the nature of required clean-up and restoration actions.
 Reserves are adjusted as further information develops or circumstances change.
 Management expects that the amounts reserved from time to time will be paid out over the period of investigation, negotiation, remediation and restoration for the applicable sites.
-The amounts provided for environmental matters in NCR's consolidated financial statements are the estimated gross undiscounted amounts of such liabilities, without deductions for insurance or third-party indemnity claims.
-Except for the sharing agreement with API described above with respect to the Fox River site, in those cases where insurance carriers or third-party indemnitors have agreed to pay any amounts and management believes that collectibility of such amounts is probable, the amounts would be reflected as receivables in the consolidated financial statements.
-For the Fox River site, an asset relating to the AT&T and Lucent indemnity and certain insurance recoveries have been recognized, since payment is deemed probable.
+The amounts provided for environmental matters in NCR's condensed consolidated financial statements are the estimated gross undiscounted amounts of such liabilities, without deductions for insurance or third-party indemnity claims.
+Except for the sharing agreement with API described above with respect to the Fox River site, in those cases where insurance carriers or third-party indemnitors have agreed to pay any amounts and management believes that collectibility of such amounts is probable, the amounts would be reflected as receivables in the condensed consolidated financial statements.
+For the Fox River site, an asset relating to the AT&T and Lucent indemnity has been recognized, since payment is deemed probable.

 Guarantees and Product Warranties Guarantees associated with NCR's business activities are reviewed for appropriateness and impact to the Company's financial statements.
 Periodically, NCR's customers enter into various leasing arrangements coordinated by NCR with a leasing partner.
 In some instances, NCR guarantees the leasing partner a minimum value at the end of the lease term on the leased equipment or guarantees lease payments between the customer and the leasing partner.
-As of June 30, 2006, the maximum future payment obligation of this guaranteed value and the associated liability balance was \$8 million.
+As of September 30, 2006, the maximum future payment obligation of this guaranteed value and the associated liability balance was \$8 million.